replicate/cog/CONTRIBUTING.md

 @allcontributors please add @username for doc,code,ideas
 ```

-A bot will automatically open a pull requests to add the contributor to the project README.
+A bot will automatically open a pull request to add the contributor to the project README.

 Common contribution types include: `doc`, `code`, `bug`, and `ideas`.
 See the full list at [allcontributors.org/docs/en/emoji-key](https://allcontributors.org/docs/en/emoji-key)